hdkid7/hdkid7/README.md

 ## I'm a Developer
 -  🍔 I’m currently working on improving my restaurant website and increasing my Bash scripting skills
 -  🎮 Next project will be creating a game in Phaser Js (Game advertisement website) or a project in Clojure
--  🐍 I’m currently learning Clojure and Python
+-  🐍 I’m currently learning Clojure and C
 -  🥅 2020 Goals: Contribute more to Open Source projects and start my own blog
 -  🐧 Fun Fact: Linux enthusiast who loves to workout and play basketball